Esri/ArcREST/README.md

-# ArcREST Version 3
+# ArcREST Version 3.0.1
-*If you are using an older version(v2) of ArcRest, you can find it here:https://github.com/Esri/ArcREST/tree/FinalV2
+*If you are using an older version(v2) of ArcRest, you can find it here: https://github.com/Esri/ArcREST/tree/FinalV2

-*If you are using an older version(v1) of ArcRest, you can find it here:https://github.com/Esri/ArcREST/tree/October2014v1.0Final
+*If you are using an older version(v1) of ArcRest, you can find it here: https://github.com/Esri/ArcREST/tree/October2014v1.0Final

 A set of python tools to assist working with ArcGIS REST API for ArcGIS Server (AGS) ,ArcGIS Online (AGOL), and ArcGIS WebMap JSON.

 This is not a full implementation of the Esri REST API.
 Please feel free to contribute.